rangle/angular-ssr/README.md

 A project using express and `angular-ssr` lives in the [`examples/demand-express`](https://github.com/clbond/angular-ssr/tree/master/examples/demand-express) directory.

 ## On-demand rendering using koa

+*NOTE*: This has not been implemented yet but you can easily adapt the express example for koa

 A project using koa and `angular-ssr` lives in the [`examples/demand-koa`](https://github.com/clbond/angular-ssr/tree/master/examples/demand-koa) directory.